 Pros: Both children have the same view and can interact with each other, you should get plenty of storage space in the shopping baskets

 Cons: Are usually quite wide as they have to accommodate two seats side by side, not really an option on public transport, not very versatile if you sometimes only need to transport one child

 Until recently, all convertible pushchairs were a form of inline or tandem pushchair.
 Phil and Teds was one of the first brands to offer this, but there are now lots of options on the market from big brands such as iCandy and Stokke.
 Most also have the option to attach carrycots and car seats.

-Nowadays, you can also buy a convertible side-by-side stroller – the Bugaboo Donkey.
+Nowadays, you can also buy a convertible side-by-side stroller – such as the Bugaboo Donkey Duo2.
 This expands widthways from a single pushchair with a side basket attachment, to a full double.